sjsrey/pbpl273w19landing/README.md

 applications of spatial analysis in the social sciences and public policy.

 The course takes an [explicitly computational thinking](https://computationalthinkingcourse.withgoogle.com/unit) approach to its pedagogy.
 Students are introduced to computational concepts and tools that are increasingly important to public policy and social science research that engages with geospatial data.
-My view is that by adopting these tools, students acquire a deeper engagement with, and mastery of, the substantive concepts.
+By adopting these tools, students acquire a deeper engagement with, and mastery of, the substantive concepts.

 In the scope of a 10-week quarter course we can only introduce a handful of the key concepts and methods relevant to GIS for Public Policy.
 As such, the